berehovskyi/apex-stream/README.md

 - ### Fast Collecting

-`SObjectIterable` also support simple fast collecting methods if you don't want to use `collect` operation:
+`SObjectIterable` also supports simple fast collecting methods if you don't want to use `collect` operation:
 - `toList`
 - `toSet`
 - `toIdSet`